smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/readme.md

 ----------

-Additionally, before we begin, a few tidbits of SQL should be mentioned.
+Additionally, before we begin, a few SQL tidbits should be mentioned.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	SQL is based on relational algebra and relational calculus.
 Although SQL is rooted in predicate logic, it is not based on propositional calculus.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	SQL includes the possibility of NULL markers when creating predicate logic statements.
 Propositional logic does not incorporate the concept of NULL markers into its paradigm.
-We will be ignoring the concept of NULL markers entirely for this article.
+We will ignore the concept of NULL markers entirely in this article.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	The `BIT` data type in SQL is not an accurate Boolean representation, as it has three possible values: True, False, and NULL.
-Many SQL experts recommend not to use the `BIT` data type because of this, and instead use the `SMALLINT` data type and set the permissible values to 0 and 1.
-Also, SQL Server does not allow math operations on the `BIT` data type; using the `SMALLINT` datatype allows us to create mathematical expressions that we can use to resolve truths.
+Many SQL experts recommend avoiding the `BIT` data type because of this and instead using `SMALLINT` with permissible values 0 and 1.
+Also, SQL Server does not allow arithmetic operations on the `BIT` data type; using the `SMALLINT` data type allows us to create mathematical expressions that can be used to evaluate conditions.

 🔌To learn more about NULL markers and their effect on predicate logic, check out my article Behavior of NULLS.